arbenl/ecohubkosova/docs/supabase-connection.md

 ## 6. Force clean sessions during development

 If you don’t want previous Supabase sessions to auto-load in dev, keep `NEXT_PUBLIC_FORCE_DEV_SIGNOUT="true"` in `.env.local`.
-The middleware will sign out any existing session the moment you hit `/` or the auth routes, so every browser refresh shows the sign-in state.
+Hitting `/` now calls Supabase `signOut()` on the server before redirecting to `/auth/kycu`, so every fresh browser session lands on a clean login state.
 Remove or set it to `"false"` for staging/production so users can stay signed in.

 With the shell exports + ping helper in place, you can quickly confirm connectivity before running `pnpm dev`, `pnpm db:sync`, or any scripts that touch Supabase.